-- We are constantly recruiting superior bankers to our team.
-We have clearly defined the objectives of each position and have described the talents, tendencies, attitudes and skills of the people we are seeking. - We expend an unusual amount of time, effort and money in the selection process including a series of interviews, background, credit and reference checks, and we employ a variety of aptitude and personality assessments to improve the odds of finding and retaining the best people in every position. - We have developed a comprehensive education and training program using both internal and external training resources.
-We teach our team about our culture, values and strategy, develop their communication, planning and organizational skills, and impart skills training specific to each position.

-- Our compensation and benefits plans are competitive and attractive and have been designed to keep personnel turnover to a minimum. - We have learned that a team of engaged, curious and joyful people who seek excellence for its own sake are also highly productive and creative.
+- We constantly recruit superior bankers to our team.
+We have clearly defined the objectives for each position and have described the talents, tendencies, attitudes and skills of the people we are seeking. - We expend an unusual amount of time, effort and money in the selection process including a series of interviews, background, credit and reference checks, and we employ a variety of aptitude and personality assessments to improve the odds of finding and retaining the best people in every position. - We provide a comprehensive education and training program, using both internal and external training resources.
+We teach our team about our values and strategy, develop their communication, planning and organizational skills, and impart skills training specific to each position. - Our compensation and benefits plans are competitive and have been designed to keep personnel turnover to a minimum. - We have learned that a team of engaged, curious and joyful people who seek excellence for its own sake are also highly productive and creative.

-This approach ties in closely with the Bank's target strategy of making loans to small- to medium-sized businesses and professional practices.
-This is a somewhat different strategy than what most people like to refer to as a generic "community bank" strategy.

-The Victory Bank is a niche bank focused on a particular type of client and product, seeking to cull the most valuable relationships out of a very large market place, rather than trying to be a "one size fits all" bank.
-This is a relationship-based approach to banking, where every client is carefully cultivated, and every loan is custom underwritten.
-Our job is to understand what our clients need and want, and to find ways to create a "win" for them and for the Bank.
-All of our success is predicated upon truly understanding our clients, their businesses and their values, and then seeking to serve them as best we can.
+This approach dovetails perfectly with the Bank's target strategy of making loans to small- to medium-sized businesses and professional practices.
+Not a traditional "community bank," The Victory Bank is a niche bank focused on a particular type of client and product, seeking to cull the most valuable relationships out of a very large market place, rather than trying to be a "one-size-fits-all" institution.
+We are totally immersed in relationship-based banking, where every client is carefully cultivated, and every loan is custom underwritten.
+Our job is to understand our clients' needs and wants, and to find ways to create a "win" for them and for the Bank.
+We seek to truly understand our clients, their businesses and their values, and then serve them as best we can.